gavz/lucasg.github.io/_posts/2017-07-09-Introducing-Dependencies.md

 Windows Presentation Framework is a pretty powerful GUI toolkit that rely on the MVVM (Model-View-ModelView) design pattern to separate GUI logic from "core" business logic.
 The "View" part is done via a xaml stylesheet that defines widgets and specify their bindings with the data structures underlying.
 This design pattern nicely encapsulate away the drawing logic (resising elements, invalidating rects, etc.) from the developer and allow him to focus on writing data processing routines, as long as the developer stays within the given model.

 However it makes harder for troubleshooting bindings issues, especially CommandBindings contexts since we can't debug the calls easily (everything is async).
-But if there is something I've learned as a reverse engineer, it's to throw random inputs until it starts to make sense (or luckily stumble into a working solution ).
+But if there is something I've learned as a reverse engineer, it's to throw random inputs until it starts to make sense (or luckily stumble into a working solution).

+## Parting thoughts

 In conclusion, WPF allow me to quickly write a somewhat decent GUI application in the span of several weeks on my free time, which is pretty nice.
 I don't intend to actively develop `Dependencies` any more than writing some additional features that are already on my roadmap, but I'll try to fix reported bugs here and there.